-Guinness World Records Teams Up With Dubai Marathon To Empower Runners To Make History
+Guinness World Records Teams Up with Dubai Marathon to Empower Runners to Make History

 Shaddy Gaad, Senior Marketing Manager at Guinness World Records, highlighted the unique benefits of this initiative.

-Registration for the Dubai Marathon, the 10km Road Race and the 4km Fun Run can made online only at dubaimarathon.
+Registration for the Dubai Marathon, the 10km Road Race and the 4km Fun Run can made online only at dubaimarathon.org.

 The 2025 Dubai Marathon is supported by the Dubai Sports Council, adidas, the Channel 4 Radio Network, Xiaomi, ITP Media Group, Bisleri Water, Dubai RTA, Dubai Police and Dubai Municipality.